ULHPC/ulhpc-docs/docs/hpc-schools.md

 - compile libraries from source code,
 - compile and link code that uses numerical libraries,
-- understand the effects of caches in numerical library performance, and
+- understand the effe cts of caches in numerical library performance, and
 - exploit caches to leverage better performance.

 ### Upcoming sessions